JB060/hangman/README.md

 # Hangman

 Hangman is a game usually played by two or more people, where one person thinks of a word while the others guess what the word is by guessing one letter at a time until the whole word is revealed.
-For this project I wanted to create a version of this game that you can play against the computer rather than playing against another person.
+For this project, I wanted to create a version of this game that you can play against the computer rather than playing against another person.
-This is done by using python to generate the word and check if the user's guesses are correct, incorrect, invalid or if the user has already guessed the letter.
+This is done by using Python to generate the word and check if the user's guesses are correct, incorrect, invalid or if the user has already guessed the letter.

 <img src ="images/responsive screenshot.png" alt="image of app on different sized screens">
 Click here to go to the live website!: https://hangman-jb060-d0d13762f512.herokuapp.com/